micmejia/bible-dump/AMPC/Luke/Luke 13.md

-I tell you, No; but unless you repent ([^c]change your mind for the better and heartily amend your ways, with abhorrence of your past sins), you will all likewise perish _and_ be lost [^d]eternally.
+I tell you, No; but unless you repent (change your mind for the better and heartily amend your ways, with abhorrence of your past sins), you will all likewise perish _and_ be lost eternally.